Entries are now open!

 - Creative Promotion – dimensional mailing: Use of a specific mailer or promotion to media or another source to publicize or promote a new event, service or product; sent via US mail, delivery or drop-off in form of a “packaged” or ‘assembled’ promotion of materials or materials.

 - Issues Piece – non mailer: A brochure, rack card or handout of any size that serves to describe an organization or company’s position, capabilities or services in describing a problem-solution scenario that the organization addresses for customers, clients or constituents.

 Attend the Awards Reception and Presentation

 The Cleveland Rocks Awards, PRSA Greater Cleveland’s signature event, recognizes the area’s best in public relations and communications projects and programs.
-Join us at the Rocksino on December 4 and network with other Cleveland-area communicators, bid on coveted silent auction items and enjoy the show as this year’s best-of-the-best are revealed.
+Join us at the Music Box Supper Club on December 3 and network with other Cleveland-area communicators, bid on coveted silent auction items and enjoy the show as this year’s best-of-the-best are revealed.

 Tickets go on sale soon!

 The silent auction that takes place the PRSA Cleveland Rocks Awards reception support the PRSA Greater Cleveland Student Scholarship Program.
 We are currently accepting auction donations, contact email@example.com if you would like to donate an auction item.